-- 2.1 The Community Scrutiny Committee is asked to consider the following recommendations prior to the report's progression to the Executive Committee: - (a) To approve the decanting of tenants from Wordsworth Drive Flats with the awarding of gold band status in April 2022.
-Gold band status will support tenants secure alternative suitable accommodation. - (b) To approve the decanting of tenants from Coleridge Crescent Flats with the awarding of gold band status at a time to be determined by the Director of Housing and Communities in conjunction with the portfolio holder for Housing. - (c) To approve the purchase through mutual consent one leasehold property at Wordsworth Drive flats and compensate the owner in line with statutory compensation requirements. - (d) To note officers will agree the closure date and compensation with the shop lessee to ensure Wordsworth block is available for demolition. - (e) To approve the demolition of Wordsworth Drive and Coleridge Crescent Flats at a time to be determined by the Director of Housing and Communities in conjunction with the portfolio holder for Housing. - (f) Officers to return to the Council with options for the future use of the site. - (g) To approve a supplementary budget of £1,111,700 and to delegate the funding of the scheme to the Section 151 Officer.
+- 2.1 The Community Scrutiny Committee is asked to consider the following recommendations prior to the reports progression to the Executive Committee: - (a) To approve the decanting of tenants from Wordsworth Drive Flats with the awarding of gold band status in April 2022.
+Gold band status will support tenants secure alternative suitable accommodation. - (b) To approve the decanting of tenants from Coleridge Crescent Flats with the awarding of gold band status at a time to be determined by the Director of Housing and Communities in conjunction with the portfolio holder for Housing. - (c) To approve the purchase through mutual consent one leasehold property at Wordswoth Drive flats and compensate the owner in line with statutory compensation requirements. - (d) To make available to the leaseholder the opportunity of a SWT Equity Loan to help secure alternative private accommodation. - (e) To note officers will agree the closure date and compensation with the shop leasee to ensure Wordsworth block is available for demolition. - (f) To approve the demolition of Wordswoth Drive and Coleridge Crescent Flats at a time to be determined by the Director of Housing and Communities in conjunction with the portfolio holder for Housing. - (g) Officers to return to the Council with options for the future use of the site. - (h) To approve a supplementary budget of £1,111,700 and to delegate the funding of the scheme to the Section 151 Officer.